Economic and Political Overview

 Main Sectors of Industry

-The industrial sector employs 31% of the workforce and contributes 38% of the GDP (World Bank 2023).
-Iran's industry is spearheaded by the hydrocarbon industry as the country is rich in mineral resources, mainly oil (4th largest proved crude oil reserves in the world) and gas (2nd place in reserves in the world), copper, lead, zinc, etc. Nevertheless, Iran's crude oil production, which rose gradually in the aftermath of the nuclear agreement, has fallen drastically since 2018 following the implementation of American sanctions on this sector, and it reached the lowest level since the 1980s in July 2019 (International Energy Agency).
-While the effects of the coronavirus have been severe, Iran has escaped the worst impact of the oil price collapse.
-This was due to the drop in oil exports caused by the Trump administration's 'maximum pressure' campaign (IAI).
-According to Reuters, Iran’s oil exports hit a record in the last two months of 2022 and showed a strong start in 2023.
+The industrial sector employs 35% of the workforce and contributes 36.2% of the GDP (World Bank).
+Iran's industry is spearheaded by the hydrocarbon industry as the country is rich in mineral resources, mainly oil (3rd largest proven crude oil reserves in the world) and gas (2nd place in reserves in the world), copper, lead, zinc, etc. Iran’s average crude oil production reached 3.257 million barrels per day (bpd) in 2024, up from 2.884 million bpd in 2023.
+Alongside ramping up production, Iran has been actively seeking to expand its oil sales, particularly in Asian markets where demand remains robust.
+China remains a major buyer of Iranian crude, while other regional clients have also expressed interest in maintaining imports despite Western pressure.
 The textile industry is the second most important after the oil sector.
-Other major industries include sugar refining, food-processing, petro-chemicals, cement and construction.
-Traditional handicrafts, such as carpet weaving and ceramics manufacturing, silk and jewellery are also vital to the economy.
+Other major industries include sugar refining, food processing, petrochemicals, cement, and construction.
+Traditional handicrafts, such as carpet weaving and ceramics manufacturing, silk, and jewellery are also vital to the economy.
+The manufacturing sector as a whole is estimated to account for 19% of GDP.

 Breakdown of Economic Activity By Sector Agriculture Industry Services